Hydrospheredata/hydro-serving/docs/quickstart/tutorials/monitoring-external-models.md

 * `id`: Model version ID, uniquely identifying a registered model version within Hydrosphere platform;
 * `model`: An object, representing a model collection, registered in Hydrosphere platform;
 * `modelVersion`: Model version number in the model collection;
-* `modelContract`: Contract of the model, similar to the one defined in the request section above;
+* `signature`: Contract of the model, similar to the one defined in the request section above;
 * `metadata`: Metadata of the model, similar to the one defined in the request section above;
 * `monitoringConfiguration`: MonitoringConfiguration of the model, similar to the one defined in the request section above;
 * `created`: Timestamp, indicating when the model was registered.